aws-samples/swift-ecs-workshop/README.md

  to the sample you built using mobile hub under the following location:

 	MobileHub Sample Folder/MySampleApp/MySampleApp/ProductListingViewController.swift

 	MobileHub Sample Folder/MySampleApp/MySampleApp/ProductListing.storyboard

-8.Overwrite MainViewController.swift by copying it under mobile hub sample app under the following location:
+8. Overwrite MainViewController.swift by copying it from the unziped package and pasting it under mobile hub sample app at the following location:

-	MobileHub Sample Folder/MySampleApp/App/MainViewController.swift
+	MobileHub Sample Folder/MySampleApp/MySampleApp/App/MainViewController.swift

-9.Open Xcode again to add files to your project.
+9. Open Xcode again to add files to your project.

 	a.
-Right click on MySampleApp→App and choose “Add Files to MySampleApp”. ‘
+Right click on MySampleApp→App and choose “Add Files to MySampleApp”.

 	b.
 Choose ProductListing.storyboard and ProductListingViewController.swift.

 	c.
 Check “Copy items if needed”.

 	d.
 Click “Add”.

-10.Open ProductListingViewController.swift
+10. Open ProductListingViewController.swift

-11.Search for “let url” and replace the existing URL with the URL for your service that your built in lab 1 and 2.
+11. Search for “let url” and replace the existing URL with the URL for your service that your built in lab 1 and 2.
-12.Save the project.
+12. Save the project.

-13.Build the project.
+13. Build the project.

-14.Run it for iPhone 6s.
+14. Run it for iPhone 6s.

-15.In the app, first sign in using Facebook using the “Sign-in” button on the top right hand corner.
+15. In the app, first sign in using Facebook using the “Sign-in” button on the top right hand corner.

-16.Once you are successfully signed in, Gg back to main page and click on “Access Swift DB”.
+16. Once you are successfully signed in, go back to main page in the app and click on “Access Swift DB”.

 ##Lab 3: Testing the app on Device Farm